blokks/legacy-docs/docs outline.md

 ## Auto scrolling
 When enabled, the [time indicator](http://themes/structure#time-indicator) is automatically scrolled into view, showing speakers and bands that are now playing.
 This option works on desktop and only during days of the event.

-Disabling the auto scrolling can be useful when your schedule is embedded on, for example, a one-page website.
+Disabling the *auto scrolling* can be useful when your schedule is embedded on, for example, a one-page website.

+*Enabled* by default.

 ### Example
 To disable auto scrolling set the `data-auto-scroll` property to `false`: